alolis/www.alexanderlolis.com/blog/riding-the-bull.md

 #### Approach #1 - Dynamically attach a `state` field to jobs

-Although this is not very robust since it can break any after a `bull` upgrade, it worked fine for us at the beginning (before we ended up using a database) and it might do the trick for you as well.
+Although this is not very robust since it can break after a `bull` upgrade, it worked fine for us at the beginning (before we ended up using a database) and it might do the trick for you as well.
 The following function can be used to attach a `state` field on each `Job` object, which is way faster than calling `.getState` for every each one of them:

 ```javascript
 import _ from 'lodash';